 Him: 1 hour away.

-A few of us go out to dinner and somehow, in the middle of it all we volunteer to drop off a portable air conditioner at a friend’s place on our way back to my house (who is from Bangladesh).
+A group of us decided to go out for dinner, and at some point during the evening, we found ourselves offering to drop off a portable air conditioner at a friend’s residence on our way back to my home.
+The friend in question is from Bangladesh.

 The straw that broke the camel’s back

-Our drive home was pretty quiet.
-No one said anything.
-Out of the blue, he turns to me and says, “do you think people should be allowed to wear burkas in an airport?”
-No doubt, this xenophobic, racist argument was the result of dropping off the air conditioner to a “non-white” friend.
-I have paraphrased the next part of the conversation but it still resonates with me to this day.
+The drive home was marked by an eerie silence, with no one saying a word.
+Suddenly, my father turned to me and asked, “Do you think people should be allowed to wear burkas in an airport?”
+This xenophobic and racist comment, no doubt, was a result of our earlier task of delivering an air conditioner to a friend of a different ethnicity.
+Though I have paraphrased the next part of the conversation, it still lingers with me to this day.

 Me: “Yes, people have religious freedoms.
 They should be allowed to wear burkas in an airport”.